bakdata/ci-templates/actions/kustomize-gke-destroy/README.md

 # Kustomize-gke-deploy

-This action will destroy a Kustomize chart on a Google Kubernetes Engine cluster.
+This action will destroy a `kustomization.yaml` file on a Google Kubernetes Engine cluster.

 ## Input Parameters